Back to Blog

 4. Check Boatee first.

-Before calling any marina or mechanic, look up what others in your area have paid for the same service.
-Community-sourced pricing data is your biggest leverage.
+Look up what others in your area have paid for the same service.

 You're not helpless against the boat tax.
 Knowledge is your currency — and Boatee exists to make sure that knowledge flows freely through the community.